Yes! A number of clinicians and organizations are running webinars or online education sessions.

 The Canadian Produce Marketing Association has developed a fact sheet (PDF) that includes links to credible resources.

 This document discusses possible ways to receive support: Canada’s COVID-19 Economic Response Plan - financial support for Canadians and businesses.
+An update on the new Canada Recovery Benefit is available here.

 You can find relevant information on these websites: